CodeFHD/OptiCore/README.md

 Creates an optical lens with flat, spherical or apsheric surfaces.
 Set surface radius = 0 for a flat surface.

 Singlet, Doublet and Triplet lenses are supported.
-(More than three elements cemented together are uncommon and are not covered at the moment because they would blow up the code due to the way the Blender API registers settings-parameters.)
+(More than three elements cemented together are uncommon and are not covered at the moment due to the implications on code maintenance.)

-The component origin is placed at the on-axis intersection with surface 1.
+The component origin is placed at the on-axis intersection with the first surface.

 Aspheric surfaces are defined with a conical constant and three coefficients for polynominal terms.
 See the respective Wikipedia-page for an explanation: <https://en.wikipedia.org/wiki/Aspheric_lens>

-The lens can also be created as a cross-section model (D-shape option).
+The lens can also be created as a cross-section model.

 A ray fan can be added to visualize the optical path of rays through the lens.
 This uses an internal, sequential ray tracing algorithm.
-Presently, aspheric surfaces are not supported.
+Presently, flat, spherical and conic surfaces are supported; surfaces using the polynominal aspheric coefficients are not yet supported.

 ### Square Lens

 Creates a optical lens mesh with a quadratic outline.

-The feature set is currently reduces comapred to regular lenses, i.e. spherical surfaces only and no option for a cross-section model.
+The feature set is currently reduces compared to regular lenses, i.e. spherical surfaces only and no option for a cross-section model.

 ### Mirror

-Creates an optical mirror mesh with a circular outline, spherical or parabolic surface and a flat back.
+Creates an optical mirror mesh with a circular outline, spherical, parabolic or aspheric surface and a flat back.

 Parabolic Mirrors can be constructed with component origin at the focal point or mirror centre.
 For spherical mirrors, only the mirror centre is available at the moment.